pbs-assess/sdmTMB-teaching/dfo-tesa/description.md

 Such models are increasingly used for species distribution modelling and survey index standardization—particularly to control for survey protocol inconsistencies or to incorporate climate variables.
-Such models are also sometimes referred to by fancy terms such as "geostatistical", spatial "latent variables", "spatially explicit", "predictive-process", and "SPDE".
+Such models are also sometimes referred to by terms such as "geostatistical", spatial "latent variables", "spatially explicit", "predictive-process", and "SPDE".
 This workshop will introduce this class of models and focus on fitting and understanding them with the sdmTMB R package—a package that has a flexible